-For the years ended February 28, 2021, 2022 and 2023, TAL Education Group, through its intermediate holding companies, provided capital contributions of \$10.0 million, \$110.2 million and nil to its subsidiaries in China, respectively.
-TAL Education Group provided \$0.4 million, \$70.8 million and nil, respectively, to other members in the Multinational Enterprise Group, for the years ended February 28, 2021, 2022 and 2023.
-For the years ended February 28, 2021, 2022 and 2023, there was no repayment from other members in the Multinational Enterprise Group to TAL Education Group.
+For the years ended February 28, 2022, 2023 and February 29, 2024, TAL Education Group, through its intermediate holding companies, provided capital contributions of \$110.2 million, nil and nil to its subsidiaries in China, respectively.
+TAL Education Group provided \$70.8 million, nil and nil, respectively, to other members in the Multinational Enterprise Group, for the years ended February 28, 2022, 2023 and February 29, 2024.
+For the years ended February 28, 2022, 2023 and February 29, 2024, there was no repayment from other members in the Multinational Enterprise Group to TAL Education Group.

 (ii) Our subsidiaries, including our PRC subsidiaries, could declare dividends or other distributions to their shareholders and eventually to TAL Education Group.
 As of the date of this annual report, no dividends or distributions have been made to TAL Education Group by our PRC subsidiaries or other subsidiaries.
 Our PRC subsidiaries are permitted to pay dividends to their shareholders and eventually to TAL Education Group only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Such payment of dividends by entities registered in China is subject to limitations, which could result in limitations on the availability of cash to fund dividends or make distributions to shareholders of our securities.
 The amount of dividends paid by our PRC subsidiaries to us primarily depends on the service fees paid to our PRC subsidiaries from the VIEs and VIE Subsidiaries, and, to a lesser degree, our PRC subsidiaries' retained earnings.
 For any amounts owed by the VIEs and VIE Subsidiaries to our PRC subsidiaries under the VIE Contractual Arrangements, unless otherwise required by the PRC tax authorities, we are able to have such amounts settled without limitations under the currently effective PRC laws and regulations, provided that the VIEs and VIE Subsidiaries have sufficient funds to do so and that the VIEs and VIE Subsidiaries, if they are in the form of non-enterprise institution, follow the principles of openness, fairness and impartiality, set prices reasonably and establish appropriate decision-making processes, and do not damage the interests of the state, the non-enterprise institution, teachers or students when conducting such transactions.
-In the fiscal years ended February 28, 2021, 2022 and 2023, our relevant PRC subsidiaries collectively charged \$1,123.5 million, \$1,174.6 million and \$96.2 million in service fees, respectively, to the VIEs and VIE Subsidiaries.
-The VIEs and VIE Subsidiaries collectively paid \$784.4 million, \$839.9 million and \$316.1 million in service fees to relevant PRC subsidiaries in the fiscal years ended February 28, 2021, 2022 and 2023, respectively.
-As of February 28, 2021, 2022 and 2023, the balance of the amount payable for the service fees was \$417.5 million, \$752.2 million and \$532.3 million, respectively.
-The VIEs and VIE Subsidiaries collected net proceeds from relevant PRC subsidiaries of \$1,762.4 million and \$1,536.3 million in the fiscal years ended February 28, 2021 and 2022, respectively, and provided net funds to relevant PRC subsidiaries of \$108.5 million in the fiscal year ended February 28, 2023.
+In the fiscal years ended February 28, 2022, 2023 and February 29, 2024, our relevant PRC subsidiaries collectively charged \$1,174.6 million, \$96.2 million and \$201.1 million in service fees, respectively, to the VIEs and VIE Subsidiaries.
+The VIEs and VIE Subsidiaries collectively paid \$839.9 million, \$316.1 million and \$196.4 million in service fees to relevant PRC subsidiaries in the fiscal years ended February 28, 2022, 2023 and February 29, 2024, respectively.
+As of February 28, 2022, 2023 and February 29, 2024, the balance of the amount payable for the service fees was \$752.2 million, \$532.3 million and \$537.0 million, respectively.
+The VIEs and VIE Subsidiaries collected net proceeds from relevant PRC subsidiaries of \$1,536.3 million in the fiscal year ended February 28, 2022, provided net funds to relevant PRC subsidiaries of \$108.5 million in the fiscal year ended February 28, 2023 and collected net proceeds from relevant PRC subsidiaries of \$31.1 million in the fiscal year ended February 29, 2024.